data-umbrella/event-transcripts/misc/30_sean_stumpy.md

 00:39:20 Q&A: How does Euclidean distance method compare to cross-correlating the two time series?
 (Z normalized Euclidean distance with 1-to-1 mapping).
 A correlation of 1 is a distance of 0.
 00:40:48 Q&A: How do you pick sequence length?
 What do you do after identify the minimum (minima)?
 00:41:10 live example of STUMPY
+00:46:50 Q&A: How does this work with changes in amplitude or frequency, such as frequency increasing over time?
+00:48:15 Q&A: Can you briefly summarize how to interpret the pattern match overlay?
+00:51:25 Q&A: How do you detect dynamic changes in the period and will it give the number of same events?
+00:52:50 Call to action: Contribute (to open source), Communicate, Consume 00:53:50 Q on choosing a sequence size

 ## Event
 STUMPY is a powerful and scalable library that efficiently computes something called the matrix profile, which can be used for a variety of time series data mining tasks.
 STUMPY is open source (pip or conda install stumpy)